Tim55667757/FuzzyClassificator/README.md

     -r <report_filename>, --report <report_filename>
         File with Neuro Network configuration, report.txt by default.

+    --no-fuzzy
+        Do not show fuzzy results, only real.
+False by default.

     --reload
         Reload network from file before usage, False by default.